sellsjonathan/joefresh-cart/README.md

 ## Project description

-This application was made with [Create React App](https://github.com/facebook/create-react-app)
+This application was initiated through [Create React App](https://github.com/facebook/create-react-app)

 This application simulates a consumer browsing and shopping cart experience.